didikkam/laravel-blade-starter/README.md

 # Build and start container (includes composer install & npm build)
 docker-compose up --build

-# Container will be available at http://localhost:8111
+# Container will be available at IP 172.20.0.10
 ```

 4. **Setup database and generate key**